Vikki Stone: Shows

-In August 2011 Stone performed her Edinburgh debut show Big Neon Letters, and received highly favourable reviews.
+In August 2011, Stone performed her Edinburgh debut show Big Neon Letters.
 Kate Copstick giving four stars in The Scotsman wrote “really very good stand-up, and she delivers quite a punch...cleverly constructed stuff with some terrific one-liners, smart little callbacks woven into not just the chat, but the songs too.
 She is a woman to watch, I suspect.
 Those big neon letters cannot be far away”.
-Big Neon Letters transferred for a run at London's Soho Theatre.

-A year later, her second show "Hot Mess" sold out for the entirety of the festival, with extra shows added due to demand, again receiving positive reviews.
+In 2012, her second show Hot Mess sold out for the entirety of the festival, with extra shows added due to demand, again receiving positive reviews.
 In 2013, this show also transferred to Soho Theatre.
-In June 2013 Stone performed her full-length show at London's Southbank Centre, as part of the Udderbelly Festival.
-In August 2013 her third show "Definitely" opened at the Edinburgh Comedy Festival, followed by her first national UK tour.
+In June 2013, Stone performed her full-length show at London's Southbank Centre, as part of the Udderbelly Festival.
+In August 2013, her third show, "Definitely", opened at the Edinburgh Comedy Festival, followed by her first national UK tour.

-Her fourth show in 2014 'Instrumental' was her most personal and technically challenging to date.
-It focused on her life as a musician and her father's struggle with alcoholism, whilst setting herself the challenge to play twenty different instruments throughout the performance.
-"Instrumental" has been her most successful show, touring the UK in 2014, and returning to Soho Theatre in 2015.
+In 2014, she launched her fourth show Instrumental, and was her most personal and technically challenging to date.
+Focusing on her life as a musician and her father's struggle with alcoholism, she set herself the challenge to play twenty different instruments throughout the performance.
 Steve Bennett in Chortle describing it as "a lovely show, playful and happy with a good heart and an irresistible energy, neatly tied together and guaranteed to please.
 It’s easily Stone’s best show yet".

+In 2023, her show Hey Duggee Live was awarded the Laurence Olivier Award for Best Family Show.